billwiliams/trivia/backend/README.md

 # Backend - Trivia API
-This project is a quizz trivia game.User can play the game e based on certain categories or general. questions with the ability to show  answers.On finishing the game the user is shown the final score.
-Questions shown to the user are selected at random.
-Questions  can be added or deleted from the database.
+This project is a quizz trivia game.User can play the game  based on certain categories or general questions with the ability to show  answers.The game provides five questions of the chosen category then ends.
+If a category has less than five questions, the gane ends when all  the questions are displayed.On finishing the game the user is shown the final score.
+Questions shown to the user are selected at random and the user   can add or delete questions from the database.

 ## Setting up the Backend